grumpyjames/birding-almanac/features/a-200-bird-year/part-27-handa.md

 </figure>

 We exit said road onto the Coigach peninsula and head West.
-A Short-eared owl buzzes us as we drive along Loch Osgaig.
+A Short-eared Owl buzzes us as we drive along Loch Osgaig!
 We just about keep the car on the road surface.
 A passing caravan driver glares at us from the other side of the road.
 Ahem.